adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Semantic HTML isn't just about the elements we use.
 It's quite obvious that we should use `<a>` for links, `<table>` for tabular data and `<p>` for paragraphs etc.

-What's not quite so obvious is the values we give to class names (and IDs).
-These attributes allow us to enhance a web page with style (and behaviour) using CSS (and Javascript).
+What's not quite so obvious is the values we use for classes.
+This is important because they enable us to enhance a web page with style (and behaviour).

 > &ldquo;There are only two hard things in Computer Science: cache invalidation and naming things.&rdquo;
 <br>&mdash; <cite>Phil Karlton</cite>

-It's important to get naming right.
-Humans are not so good at understanding abbreviated, non-semantic abstractions.
+It's important to name elements well.
+We are not so good at understanding abbreviated, non-semantic abstractions.

 ## Good and bad class names

-Can you spot the difference between semantic and non-semantic class names?
+Here are some examples of semantic and non-semantic class names:

 	<!-- non semantic -->
 	<div class="red pull-left">